Written by Maz

 I am actually very rusty regarding baby knitting, not having made any traditional layette type items since my second child was born (quite a while ago!).

 Just so happens that I sell yarn in my Etsy shop, so today I dug out a nice, colourful self striping ball of dk baby yarn and went to work on a little hat.
+For the full colour range of this yarn, this Ebay shop has lots of it.

 I would say that the size of the finished baby hat is around 0-3m, and it was really easy to knit.
 As a British knitter, this baby beanie hat is a knit flat design, and I decided to add a cute faux fur pompom for an extra cute finish.